“Drumhead Trial”. An intelligence researcher is accused of incompetence when investigative journalists outsmart him.

 Michel’s boss stood.
 “Thank you.
 This has been very revealing, as a session.”
 She gestured for Michel to stand, and on his other side the silent lawyer followed.

 “Are we walking out because of the insults?”
 Michel asked as they reached the corridor.
-Compared to the ornate room they left, the corridor was almost bare.
+Compared to the ornate room they had left, the corridor was almost bare.

 “No. I’ve taken much worse insults than that.
 We’re leaving because it’s over.”